maxboeck/mxb/src/posts/static-indieweb-content-syndication/2019-01-06-static-indieweb-content-syndication.md

 }
 ```

 Since we will have to interact with the Twitter API, it's a good idea to use a dedicated helper class to take some of that complexity off our hands.
 The `twitter` [package on npm](https://www.npmjs.com/package/twitter) does just that.
 We will have to register for a [developer account](https://apps.twitter.com/) on Twitter first though, to get the necessary API keys and tokens.
-Store those in your projects' `.env` file.
+Store those in your project's `.env` file.

 ```js
 // Configure Twitter API Client